zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 ## Current Work Focus

 The primary focus was to implement project management features, including ensuring the project list updates correctly after creation, adding a delete project functionality with confirmation, and refactoring the project edit form into a reusable component for both the project list and detail pages.
+More recently, the focus shifted to enhancing API key management.

 ## Recent Changes